Dityaren/Blockchain_data_nilai_siswa/README.md

-# Simple Blockchain Web Application
+# Student Grade Data BLockchain

 This is a simple blockchain web application implemented using FastAPI and Python.
 The application allows you to create blocks with student data and view the blockchain.